KmariK/luxury-loom-interiors/README.md

 I would like to take the opportunity to thank:

 - My mentor Mo Shami, for his support and guidance during the project insuring I meet the deadline successfully.
-- To my newfound virtual friends on the Code Insitute Slack for their support and help.
+- My newfound virtual friends on the Code Insitute Slack for their support and help.